mykle1/Hello-Lucy-NEW-Placeholder/readME.md

 |  |  | 'HIDE' |  hide all module content, if display is on EnergyStar device that shows ugly 'no signal' screen for the other two choices |
 | `startHidden` | true/false | whether at MagciMirror startup to hide all modules and show image | default=true |

 ## How to add any module you want for use with Hello-Lucy
-* You can ask me to add them for you or follow the example directions below
+* You can ask me to add them for you or follow the example directions below.
+* If you are not comfortable modifying files it's best that I do it. :-)

 As of right now you have to make additions to 2 files in the Hello-Lucy folder.
 (1) sentences.json file.